hackoregon/2019-backend-cookiecutter-django/docs/standards/v1/STANDARDS.md

 Request a single resource or collection of Resources

 * GET requests may include query parameters
-* GET requests must NOT include a request body
+* GET requests **Should Avoid** including a request body
+    - Request Bodies may be used to avoid extreme URL length

 #### Single Resource